kubernetes/website/content/en/docs/concepts/workloads/autoscaling.md

 {{< table caption="Different modes of the VPA" >}}
 Mode | Description
 :----|:-----------
-`Auto` | Currently, `Recreate` might change to in-place updates in the future `Recreate` | The VPA assigns resource requests on pod creation as well as updates them on existing pods by evicting them when the requested resources differ significantly from the new recommendation
+`Auto` | Currently, same as `Recreate`.
+Might change to in-place updates in the future.
+`Recreate` | The VPA assigns resource requests on pod creation as well as updates them on existing pods by evicting them when the requested resources differ significantly from the new recommendation.
 `Initial` | The VPA only assigns resource requests on pod creation and never changes them later.
 `Off` | The VPA does not automatically change the resource requirements of the pods.
 The recommendations are calculated and can be inspected in the VPA object.
 {{< /table >}}